 Step 5.
 Paint your top color – I used a warm white to give a nice, old feel to it.
-I also used petroleum jelly on the edges and some of the surface to give it a more distressed look later.
+I also used petroleum jelly on the edges and some of the surface to give my DIY sign a more distressed look later.
 Use a dry brush for the top paint to give a streaky, unfinished feel.
 Paint the sides and the backside as well.

 Step 6.
 Remove the sticker stencils from your gone fishing sign once the paint is dry.

 Step 7.
 Sand to distress – again, I used my trusty palm sander for this – it just makes everything so easy.
 You can also use sandpaper though it may take a bit longer to give you the results you are looking for.